rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.2.10 =
+= 3.2.10.1 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update translation and few Bug fixes.
+Remove notices and update js libs.

 == Sponsors ==